Static single-assignment form: Converting to SSA

 Converting ordinary code into SSA form is primarily a matter of replacing the target of each assignment with a new variable, and replacing each use of a variable with the "version" of the variable reaching that point.
 For example, consider the following control-flow graph:

 Changing the name on the left hand side of "x $\leftarrow$ x - 3" and changing the following uses of x to that new name would leave the program unaltered.
 This can be exploited in SSA by creating two new variables: x1 and x2, each of which is assigned only once.
 Likewise, giving distinguishing subscripts to all the other variables yields:

 It is clear which definition each use is referring to, except for one case: both uses of y in the bottom block could be referring to either y1 or y2, depending on which path the control flow took.

 To resolve this, a special statement is inserted in the last block, called a Φ (Phi) function.
 This statement will generate a new definition of y called y3 by "choosing" either y1 or y2, depending on the control flow in the past.

 Now, the last block can simply use y3, and the correct value will be obtained either way.
 A Φ function for x is not needed: only one version of x, namely x2 is reaching this place, so there is no problem (in other words, Φ(x2,x2)=x2).

 Given an arbitrary control-flow graph, it can be difficult to tell where to insert Φ functions, and for which variables.
 This general question has an efficient solution that can be computed using a concept called dominance frontiers (see below).

 Φ functions are not implemented as machine operations on most machines.
 A compiler can implement a Φ function by inserting "move" operations at the end of every predecessor block.
 In the example above, the compiler might insert a move from y1 to y3 at the end of the middle-left block and a move from y2 to y3 at the end of the middle-right block.
 These move operations might not end up in the final code based on the compiler's register allocation procedure.
 However, this approach may not work when simultaneous operations are speculatively producing inputs to a Φ function, as can happen on wide-issue machines.
 Typically, a wide-issue machine has a selection instruction used in such situations by the compiler to implement the Φ function.

-According to Kenny Zadeck, Φ functions were originally known as phony functions while SSA was being developed at IBM Research in the 1980s.
-The formal name of a Φ function was only adopted when the work was first published in an academic paper.